jlperona-teaching/ecs154a-ssii18/syllabus/syllabus.rst

 ~~~~~~

 We will use Github_ as the main website for the course.
-It will also contain all of the documents for the course, such as labs and homework.
+It will also contain all of the documents for the course, such as labs and homework (and the syllabus you're currently reading).

 The versions of documents found on Github are the canonical versions of all documents.
 Other downloaded versions of documents may become out of date.